JosephAjigboteso/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 7 move file betty from tmp to tmp/my_first_directory script 8 delete file betty script 9 delete my_first_directory in tmp script 10 change working directory to previous one
+script 7 move file betty from tmp to tmp/my_first_directory script 8 delete file betty script 9 delete my_first_directory in tmp script 10 change working directory to previous one script 11 to list all files hidden even those with names beginning with period character and boot directory in long format